 Partnerships crumbled, billion-dollar condo plans collapsed and commercial bankruptcies climbed.

-While there’s never a shortage of conflicts in a business built on big money and bigger egos, the pandemic made 2020 exceptionally catastrophic when it came to real estate litigation.
+While there’s never a shortage of conflicts in a business built on big money and big egos, the pandemic made 2020 exceptionally catastrophic when it came to real estate litigation.

 Of course, even in a good year, the industry is renowned for dramatic lawsuits.

-But stay-at-home orders and social distancing brought a flood of new and unexpected legal problems for landlords, developers and their investors and lenders.
+But stay-at-home orders and social distancing brought a flood of new and unexpected legal problems for landlords, developers and their investors and lenders to work through.

-For many of the projects and partnerships on the edge prior to March — whether because of softness in the luxury condo market, long-running headwinds in retail or business relationships gone sour — the pandemic was a complicating factor, if not a nail in the coffin.
+For many of the projects and partnerships on the edge prior to March — whether due to softness in the luxury condo market, long-running headwinds in retail or business relationships gone sour — the pandemic was another complicating factor, if not a nail in the coffin.